-- 1. develop and implement a reactor-specific IAMP, to ensure that adequate capabilities are maintained to cope with scenarios ranging from AOOs to severe accidents - 2. address, to the extent practicable, the initiating events that have the potential to cause extensive infrastructure damage such that offsite resources are not readily available - 3. ensure that the IAMP covers all modes of reactor operation including the shutdown state; events that could cause damage to the fuel in a reactor core, in transport to storage, or stored in a spent fuel pool shall be considered - 4. identify and document challenges to safety functions and physical barriers and perform safety analysis - 5. identify and confirm reactor site capabilities to cope with the challenges to safety functions in performing accident management actions - 6. conduct periodic reviews, drills and integrated exercises to confirm or improve the effectiveness of the established IAMP - 7. ensure that the IAMP interfaces with the emergency preparedness program - 8. make accident management provisions, including: - a. developing criteria for use in determining what procedures to use - b. demonstrating the capability to take actions to protect and inform personnel at the scene - c. identifying the roles and responsibilities of the personnel responsible for accident management - d. identifying and evaluating reactor systems and features suitable for use during accident management - e. providing adequate training to personnel involved in managing an accident
+- 1. identify and implement reactor-specific accident management measures to ensure that adequate capabilities are maintained to cope with scenarios ranging from AOOs to severe accidents - 2. address, to the extent practicable, the initiating events that have the potential to cause extensive infrastructure damage such that offsite resources are not readily available - 3. ensure that accident management measures cover all modes of reactor operation including the shutdown state; events that could cause damage to the fuel in a reactor core, in transport to storage, or stored in a spent fuel pool shall be considered - 4. identify and document challenges to safety functions and physical barriers and perform safety analysis - 5. identify and confirm reactor site capabilities to cope with the challenges to safety functions in performing accident management actions - 6. conduct periodic reviews, drills and integrated exercises to confirm or improve the effectiveness of the established accident management measures - 7. ensure that the accident management processes and activities interface with the emergency preparedness - 8. make accident management provisions, including: - a. developing criteria for determining what procedures to use - b. demonstrating the capability to take actions to protect and inform personnel at the scene - c. identifying the roles and responsibilities of the personnel responsible for accident management - d. identifying and evaluating reactor systems and features suitable for use during accident management